OpenOmics/scribble/guides/Scenic+/General notes.md

 SINGULARITY_CACHEDIR=$PWD/.${USER} singularity pull -F docker://skchronicles/scenicplus:v0.1.0
 ```
 2. seurat_scenic_prep.R: To convert seurat/signac objects to files that can be used by python
-3. pycistopic_model.py: part1 in processing scATAC data, may need to be run multiple times, see note in script about changing cpu requirements, takes a number of hours/days to run.
+3. pycistopic_model.py: part1 in processing scATAC data, typically takes 1-5 days to run and requires 200-500G of memory.
+Memory spike should happen within the first 2 hours.
+Each model will require 1 thread, but Ray only allows up to 10 threads.
+See details in python script.
 Here is an example of how to setup and run this on Biowulf:
 ```bash
 # Create a tmp directory for this run,